oprypin/crsfml/gitbook/window-events.md

 end
 ```

 Note that some keys have a special meaning for the operating system, and will lead to unexpected behavior.
 An example is the F10 key on Windows, which "steals" the focus, or the F12 key which starts the debugger when using Visual Studio.
-This will probably be solved in a future version of CrSFML.
+This will probably be solved in a future version of SFML.

 ## The MouseWheelMoved event

-The `SF::Event::MouseWheelMoved` event is **deprecated** since CrSFML 2.3, use the MouseWheelScrolled event instead.
+The `SF::Event::MouseWheelMoved` event is **deprecated** since SFML 2.3, use the MouseWheelScrolled event instead.

 ## The MouseWheelScrolled event